davidchenlee/MESOscope/README.md

 - I detected that, when the FPGA resets at the end of the code, the shutter #2 is triggered.
 I see a small voltage on the scope, like ~50mV that seems to be enough to trigger the shutter

 ### Hardware
-- (20190812->) Modify the collector lens mount to make more room for the sample container
 - Screw down the PMT16X
 - Screw down the exc filterwheel
 - Test cooling down the PMT16X